 #1 – Build your spiritual foundation.

-I always say this, and I’ll emphasize this again – faith doesn’t come overnight.
+I always say this, and I’ll emphasize this again – Faith doesn’t come overnight.
 You can’t build a connection with the Universe within just one hour of solid meditation or writing a few journaling prompts here and there.

 It takes time.
 Just like it does with any genuine relationship.
 Oneness with the Universe must be cultivated through repetition and ritual (not in the cliche sense, though).
 Only when we’ve done something long enough will it become our nature.

 Sure, things can kick off instantaneously and you may feel like you’re onto something special (which you are).
-But to truly get the in’s and out’s of the cosmic way, you need to spend time building a spiritual foundation for yourself.
+But to truly get the ins and outs of the cosmic way, you need to spend time building a spiritual foundation for yourself.

 I’ve made this mistake over and over again, thinking I don’t need to meditate or sit down in prayer.
 All, soon to realize that the divine connection is weakening again and I’m not feeling as deeply spiritual as I used to be.

-I have people tell me how spiritual they are, how many hours they meditate everyday, how yoga or journaling helps them, and things along that nature.
+I have people tell me how spiritual they are, how many hours they meditate every day, how yoga or journaling helps them, and things along that nature.
 But when adversity hits them, their foundation comes crashing down, and their faith shatters.

-They end up asking what the whole point was for them to invest their time in all these practices, if they were still meant to undergo pain.
+They end up asking what the whole point was for them to invest their time in all these practices if they were still meant to undergo pain.

 The truth is, your connection with the Universe will only deepen with direct experience and dialogue.
 You will not be able to go far in the journey until you understand the workings of the Universe at a deeper level.